The computer is a versatile topic to be discussed. It requires computer programming to run several and different applications, programs, etc., to run.

 And for that, there are many different languages through which these programs or applications are made of.
 These may include – C++, Java, Python, PHP, JavaScript, etc.

-The people that often do this works are known as software engineers or programmers, and some of their main work includes – prototyping, debugging, documentation, integration, software testing, etc.
+The people who do this work are known as software engineers or programmers, and some of their main work includes – prototyping, debugging, documentation, integration, software testing, etc.

 Python 2 vs Python 3

 Python 2 coding language is the heritage of computer programming.
-This language was released back two decades before that is in 2000.
+This language was released two decades before that, in 2000.

-As it was the initial version, thus it was a bit complex one with some difficulties for understanding.
-This python 2 version doesn’t require a parenthesis function for its print command.
+As it was the initial version, it was a bit complex and difficult to understand.
+This Python 2 version doesn’t require a parenthesis function for its print command.

 Also, it does require defining the Unicode value with ‘’u’’ in it.